Artist in his studio

 Major Exhibitions

 I always check what art and museum exhibitions are going to be on in the destinations I’m planning to visit.
-While some exhibitions do run through the summer, many of the best ones start in September or October.
+While some exhibitions run through the summer, many of the best ones start in September or October.

 Concert Season